-Date Name of Landow vner Address City, State ZIP Dear (Name of Landowner) , (Name of Project Sponsor) , I am writing to inform you of our intere records indicate the property is owned by(Name of Landowner) evelop (Name of Project) Acquiring the property will allow us to u evelop (Name of Project) and Real Propert have enclosed to market value of relocation assista We are hopeful t acquire the land acquisition optio will outline the n nause federal funds are being used for the project, it is subject to the Unity Acquisition Policies Act of 1970, as amended.
-To help you understant wo informational booklets.
-Under the act, you are entitled to just compyour property.
-Additionally, you and any tenant currently on the properance.
-That, because of the benefits to be derived from the project, we can reand/or property rights needed to accomplish the project.
-If you would not please contact (Name of Project Sponsor's Representative) at (Phonext stops of the process.) d your rights under the act, we bensation based on the fair erty may be eligible for ach an agreement with you to be interested in discussing Sincerely, ect Sponsor's Authorized Representative ponsor's Authorized Representative c: LWCF Plann er, Missouri Department of Natural Resources, Division of State Parks Enclosures: "Acquisition: Acquiring Real Property for Federal and Federal-Aid P "Relocation: Your Rights and Benefits as a Displaced Person under Program" = -
+Date Name of Landow vner Address City, State ZIP Dear (Name of Landowner) (Name of Project Sponsor), I am writing to inform you of our interest in acquiring the property (Address of Property) , further described as(Legal Description of Property) records indicate the property is owned by(Name of Landowner) Acquiring the property will allow us to d evelop (Name of Project) and Real Propert have enclosed to market value of relocation assist.
+We are hopeful to acquire the land acquisition option will outline the real ause federal funds are being used for the project, it is subject to the Uniform Relocation Assistance by Acquisition Policies Act of 1970, as amended.
+To help you understand your rights under the act, we wo informational booklets.
+Under the act, you are entitled to just compensation based on the fair your property.
+Additionally, you and any tenant currently on the property may be eligible for ance.
+That, because of the benefits to be derived from the project, we can reach an agreement with you to and/or property rights needed to accomplish the project.
+If you would be interested in discussing ans, please contact(Name of Project Sponsor's Representative) at(Phone Number/Email Address) He/She lext stops of the process.
+The property is a the project Sponsor's Representative at(Phone Number/Email Address) He/She lext stops of the process.
+Sincerely, ect Sponsor's Authorized Representative ponsor's Authorized Representative c: LWCF Plann er, Missouri Department of Natural Resources, Division of State Parks Enclosures: "Acquisition: Acquiring Real Property for Federal and Federal-Aid Programs and Projects" "Relocation: Your Rights and Benefits as a Displaced Person under the Federal Relocation Assistanc Program" :e